Toilet Brains may earn compensation through affiliate links on this page.

 And if you are someone who enjoys keeping a modern theme for your bathroom, the ability to hide the tank and water behind the wall is great.
 It can make the room appear more spacious.
 The downside of that is they are not as easy to install.

 As the name would suggest, these are options that don't come with a tank and are the water typically comes through the supply line whilst creating enough pressure to remove waste.
 These aren't as common in the residential sector because not every home has the plumbing system to accomodate it.
+For those that do however, it can be the minamalistic touch needed to bring out the best in your bathroom.

 The type of flush mechanism installed can have an effect on both performance and efficiency.
 That's why you should take time to research and choose wisely to ensure it will suit your everyday needs.
-Navigate through the option below to learn more about them.
+Navigate through the options below to learn more about them.

 Products that have a dual flush system usually have two separate buttons or trip levers.
 They're designed to give people the option of using a more powerful flush to rid the bowl of solid waste, or a water saving one, which could be better used for liquid waste.
+They are generally seen as a better choice for the environment, and can help you save on your monthly utility bills.

 A low flow model, also known as a high efficiency toilet, uses less water than your standard full flush.
 They meet WaterSense standards of the EPA (Environmental Protection Agency), and will make water savings over the course of a year.
 Whilst many standard 'full flush' options operate on a 1.6 GPF, many of these work on significantly less like 1.28 GPF, and in some cases 0.8 GPF.
-If you need to be convinced further, the Conserve H20 website show how big a difference this makes across a year, per person.
+If you need to be convinced further, the Conserve H2O website show how big a difference this makes across a year, per person.

 These products include a flushing valve that utilizes gravity to move waste from the bowl through the waste outlet.
 Generally, the wider the flush valve, the better the bulk waste removal performance.
 Some common sizes can be anywhere from two to four inches in width.
 These are a potential choice for those wanting something with lower noise levels.